Trois Petites Pièces montées: Music and literary themes

+I. De l'enfance de Pantagruel

 In Book 2, Chapter 4 of Gargantua and Pantagruel, Rabelais describes how the enormous baby Pantagruel drank the milk of 4600 cows straight from the source at each feeding, and was chained to his cradle to keep him from shoving the animals into his mouth.
 Despite the restraints he figures out how to walk and follows his nose into the royal banquet hall, carrying the cradle on his back "like a tortoise climbing up a wall".
-Gargantua frees him and rules that Pantagruel in now big enough to dine with the grown-ups.
+Gargantua frees him and rules that Pantagruel is now big enough to dine with the grown-ups.

 The designation Rêverie notwithstanding, Satie's music is quietly lyrical rather than dreamlike.
 It has a detached quality not far removed from his previous compositions, the piano Nocturnes (1919), a series he curtailed to write this suite.
 Satie imbues it with a certain ponderousness by giving the main theme of the A section to the bassoon over an undulating string ostinato, and by what pianist Olof Höjer described as "a heavy-footed, bloated quality in its movement pattern."
 In the recapitulation the bassoon theme is extended through repetition and a cadential phrase.